 “This project involves a radically innovative approach to the development of mobile network infrastructure.
 It is also a great example of an independent, multi-skilled team achieving an objective of immense significance through their courage, pioneering spirit and inventiveness,” highlighted the CEO of Vodafone Germany, Dr. Hannes Ametsreiter.

+While a seemingly large effort for something we all take for granted every day, the 4G LTE network is required to communicate information back to Earth.
 Why LTE though?
-The CEO and Founder of PTScientists explained that “The great thing about this LTE solution is that it saves so much power, and the less energy we use sending data, the more we have to do science!”Fair enough!
+The CEO and Founder of PTScientists explained that “the great thing about this LTE solution is that it saves so much power, and the less energy we use sending data, the more we have to do science!”